 The technical parameters for synchronised operation, and for semi-synchronised operation if appropriate (including reference clock and reference frame structure);

-The scope of synchronised, semi-synchronised and unsynchronised operation in terms of geographical areas and type of cells (e.g. whether indoor cells may operate in unsynchronised operation, and whether and in which types of scenario downlink slots may be unilaterally converted to uplink slots).
+The scope of synchronised, semi-synchronised and unsynchronised operation in terms of geographical areas and type of cells (e.g. whether indoor cells may operate in unsynchronised operation, and in which scenarios downlink slots may be unilaterally converted to uplink slots).

-It should be noted that at the time of this writing, some of the CEPT Administrations have carried out their spectrum awards in the 3400-3800 MHz band without setting up the synchronisation framework before the auction.

-If operators prove not to be able to reach agreements, Administrations may need to get involved in the process to ensure fair and reasonable agreements.
+Administrations may befacilitate the process to ensure fair and reasonable agreements.

-Administrations could establish mechanisms through which the parameters characterizing the synchronisation framework are periodically updated.
-This process could be triggered by the regulator or by the licensees.
+Administrations could establish mechanisms through which the parameters characterising the synchronisation framework are periodically updated.
+This process could be triggered by the Administrations or by the licensees.

-In the case of incumbent MFCN systems, Administrations might want to consider consolidating those systems in specific portions of the 3400-3800 MHz band.
-Such measures will facilitate unsynchronised operation between new 5G networks and existing MFCN networks by reducing the number of geographic and spectrum “boundaries” (see ECC Report 287).
+Administrations might want to consider consolidating similar systems together in specific portions of the 3400-3800 MHz band.
+Such measures will facilitate unsynchronised operation between nationwide 5G networks and other types of networks by reducing the number of geographic and spectrum “boundaries” (see ECC Report 287).

 In the case of regional / local assignments, Administrations might consider defining stable borders and coexistence conditions at those borders.
 Such measures will facilitate unsynchronised operation between networks not in the same area.